sippejw/EasyCite/README.md

 # EasyCite
 Hackathon project for CUHackit at Clemson University.
-Goal was to create a mobile app for easily citing sources in academic essays.
+Goal was to create a mobile app for easily citing sources from physical textbooks.

 # Results
 Allows you to take a picture of the ISBN of a textbook, and loads metadata into your account's library related to that project.